 I remembered my first Highland Trail.
 Back then I could tell by the look of Alan’s face that he, and most of the more seasoned bikepackers, weren’t expecting me to finish.
 My packing skills and judgement of the weather conditions have greatly improved since the first bikepacking race five years ago, and for this year’s Highland Trail I took exactly enough to get me through the fickle weather conditions.
 The only thing I didn’t take were waterproof shorts, and while the temperatures were hovering around the 14 degree celsius mark, I decided to keep my waterproof top layer dry as long as I could before the night ride after the pizza stop in Fort Augustus.

 The first night in the bothy was a wet affair.
 Half an hour after pumping up my mattress at 3am I found myself surrounded by water.
 The rain got heavier during the night and we were forced to regroup so I could move away from the water coming in through the sidewalls of this rather basic shelter.
 The last thing I needed was a soggy down sleeping bag.
+Plus, I had just bought a new one that I found on a website similar to Teton Sports so I did not want it to get ruined!
 At the end of day one I teamed up with Nelson shortly after Loch ma Stac, carrying on through the rain to Hydro Bothy, and avoiding the hairy river crossings that riders behind us were facing the next day.
 Twice we were tempted to stop: the first time at a bus shelter and the second time at a small shelter before the last climb to the bothy.
 Stopping there would have meant that one of us would have had to carry on due to the lack of space, so in the end camaraderie won and we stopped at a place suitable for both of us to rest.

 While often described as one of the toughest bikepacking races in the world, the Highland Trail is not short of camaraderie.
 After collectively convincing ourselves to get up after only a few hours sleep, Nelson and James, who had arrived at the bothy earlier than us, joined Jenny on the ride to Contin, while I was taking my time to get ready.
 Jenny had bivved in a shed further down the track, and it was her enthusiasm that got us all back on the route on day two.
 The rain continued during the day, turning most rivers into fast-flowing beasts.
 While I coped well with the conditions most of the day, the combination of cold easterly winds and torrential rain on the descent to Loch Shin almost finished me off.
 I stopped at the barrier at the end of the road, relentlessly shaking and shivering.
 It was only 8pm, and there were a few hours left to ride, but I was bitterly cold and hypothermic.
 The hotel two kilometres in the opposite direction was full, so my options were limited to either pitching the tent in high winds or finding some alternative shelter to get out of the cold wind.